c0debrain/Nearby-Shops-API/README.md

 Development Instructions
 -------------------------

-Use the latest stable community version of Intellij Idea Rename the api_config_example.properties to api_config.properties and set the appropriate values.
+Use the latest stable community version of Intellij Idea.

+Rename the api_config_example.properties to api_config.properties and set the appropriate values.

 You can create a docker image with the instructions given in the docker_image_creation.odt file.